 The inflorescence is a terminal dense cylindric elongated cluster of spikes, up to 3 to 7 cm long and 2 cm wide, with as many as 8 to 12 spikes, the lower spikes distinct from each other and the lowest having a small separation from the adjacent of up to 15 mm.
 The spikes are androgynous, that is with a staminate florets at the top and the pistillate florets below.
 The staminate are few in number.
 The perigynia are spreading to ascending when developed.
 (The bladder-like sacs that enclose the female flower and later the fruit are called perigynia, singular - perigynium).
 The bracts that form at the base of the lower spikes are thin and bristle-like, but visually apparent.
 These are usually without sheaths.
 The lower bract shorter than the inflorescence.

 Each perigynium is veinless on the front side, weakly 3 to 5 green veined, on the back side.
-The body is green.
-Perigynia are ovate in shape, 4.5 x 3 mm, flat on one side, have green veins, 3 to 5 prominent ones on back side, none on the front, with the base spongy, but not distended, and rounded to a short 0.3 mm stipe (stalk).
+The body is green, ovate in shape, 4.5 x 3 mm, flat on one side, 3 to 5 prominent green veins on back side, none on the front, with the base spongy, but not distended, and rounded to a short 0.3 mm stipe (stalk).
 The top tapers to a rough beak, half as long as the body.
 The scales of the pistillate perigynia are smooth, translucent (whitish).
 There are two stigmas per pistillate floret.

 Seed: Mature fruit is a brown ovate achene with a smooth surface, with a persistent style base.
 Each is about 2.2 mm long by 1.4 mm wide.
 Florets are wind pollinated.
 Seeds require 60 days of cold stratification for germination.